skilion/skilion.github.io/content/blog/jump-and-run/index.md

 "Jump And Run" is my tribute to those games and the endless hours I spent on them.
 I drew the art myself using [Gimp](https://www.gimp.org/), downloaded the music from the [Free Music Archive](https://freemusicarchive.org) and sounds from [Freesound](https://freesound.org/).

-## Technology
+## Analysis

 Re-reading today the code today I see a lot of ["code smells"](https://en.wikipedia.org/wiki/Code_smell) like huge functions and bad names, however keep in mind that I just finished high school when I wrote it :).

 The game runs on a custom 2D Game Engine which I wrote in C++.

+I appreciate how neatly the generic parts of the engine are split in virtual classes that make sense.
+The framework of the engine with its initialization code is separate from the game logic.
+I remember being deeply influenced from the code of famous game engines of the time such as [Unreal Tournament](https://github.com/stephank/surreal/) and [Quake 3 Arena](https://github.com/id-Software/Quake-III-Arena).

 To draw on the screen I used [OpenGL](https://en.wikipedia.org/wiki/OpenGL) and for playing sounds I used [OpenAL](https://en.wikipedia.org/wiki/OpenAL).

-I appreciate how neatly the generic parts of the engine are split in virtual classes that make sense.
-The skeleton of the engine with its initialization code is separate from the game logic.
-I remember this structure being deeply influenced from the code of famous game engines of the time such as [Unreal Tournament](https://github.com/stephank/surreal/) and [Quake 3 Arena](https://github.com/id-Software/Quake-III-Arena).

 I have forgotten how much time I spent rewriting much functionality of the standard library such as string and memory functions, file access, and various data structures.
 I was motivated by the fact that many game development articles recommended to avoid the standard library as it is not optimized for speed in most cases.

-## Map Editor
+### Map Editor

 I was very proud of the built-in map editor which allowed me to build maps with my basic drawing skills that would become alive with sound and enemies.